 A once-an-a-lifetime thrill awaits on the Cloudscraper ZipRider and Royal Rush Skycoaster.

 The Cloudscraper ZipRider is North America’s highest zipline and allows intrepid visitors to soar 1,200 feet above the Arkansas using the latest harness and breaking systems.
-Open March 11, 2017–January 7, 2018, the zipline is a hand-free, bucket-list-worthy ride.
+Reopening March 10, 2018, the zipline is a hand-free, bucket-list-worthy ride.
 The Royal Rush Skycoaster, which drops visitors in a 50-mile-per-hour free fall and dangles them above the river, is another stomach-flipping experience.
 Up to three people can embark on the ride together — so you don’t have to brave the coaster alone!

 There are attractions and entertainment for every member of the family.